sleirsgoevy/bd-jb/README.txt

 BD-JB reimplementation based on TheFlow's report and presentation.
-Implements loading arbitrary .bin payloads using vulnerabilities #2 (privileged constructor call), #3 (privileged method call), #4 (jit hack) from the report.
-Listens for payloads on port 9019.

-The first (and only) argument to the payload is the address of sceKernelDlsym, which can be used to resolve other symbols.
-It seems that libkernel_sys.sprx always has id 0x2001, and you can look up other libraries by getting the full list of handles and looking up name of each handle.
-You can't directly call syscalls due to missing kernel patches.
+This PoC for the PS5 just prints the directory listing of /app0, but there is more to come.